 Our graduates go on to pursue successful careers in engineering, education, technology and government, making a positive impact wherever they go.

-Where are applied physics alumni now?
+Where are physics - applied physics emphasis alumni now?

 - Engineer, Carl Veiss